syedahmedz/ai-compliance-questionnaire/README.md

 4. Copy paste the code found [here](googleFormsAIQuestionnaire.gs) (Please note that .gs as a file extension is javascript based scripting preferred by google cloud apps, hence the extension .gs and not .js)
 5. Click on 'Run' to ensure there are no bugs in the script
 6. When this script executes, the logs should display a unique URL to the form that can be shared.
+7. Head over to [Google Forms](docs.google.com/forms) to view the form and edit any other settings needed, including themes and more.